CI-NYC/low-back-therapies/README.md

 ## Analysis

 - Intervene on non-opioid therapies, multimodal, and spinal injections by comparing the risk of ___ when all patients are set to 1 vs the risk of ___ using observed values
-- Remaining treatments possibly won't be intervened on - so the run_main script can be condensed into a single loop
+- Opioid treatments might not be intervened on